darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 ## 7.2 - Reconnect
 1. Simply press Start on controller and it will reconnect to BlueRetro.

+## 7.3 - D-pad as Joystick or D-pad configuration
+Most 8bitdo controller are configured to have the D-pad emulate a joystick by default.
+In most case for BlueRetro you will want to configure it as a d-pad.

+See [8bitdo support page FAQs for each controller](https://support.8bitdo.com/) for more info.

+* 8bitdo S30 Modkit: Hold Up + L + R for 5 seconds
+* 8bitdo N30 Modkit: Hold Up + Select for 5 seconds
+* 8bitdo M30 Bluetooth: Hold Up + Select for 5 seconds

 # 8 - Retro-Bit Pairing Guide